nabla-ml/nabla/docs/api/ops/sum_batch_dims.md

 ## Returns

+Tensor
-- `Tensor`: An tensor with specified batch dimensions reduced by the sum operation.
+    An tensor with specified batch dimensions reduced by the sum operation.